 Are you looking for easy, inexpensive training treats you can make for your dog without turning on the oven?
-We’ve got a super easy recipe to share for hot dog training treats for your dog–made using your microwave!
+We’ve got two super easy recipes to share for hot dog training treats for your dog–made using your microwave or a dehydrator!

 This treat is great as a training treat; once cooked, the treats shrivel up to about the size of a dime, are dry, and have the consistence of jerky.
-And, best of all, you can make them in the microwave!
+And, best of all, you can make them in the microwave (or in a dehydrator)!

 All you need for this recipe is a package of hot dogs.

 Actually I bought two package of hot dogs: one package of turkey hot dogs and one package of all-beef hot dogs.